 Every outgoing response will start with a status line, then have header lines that end in a blank line; if the response has a message body (e.g. a web page being served) this will follow the blank line that ends the headers.
-The message body, if present, is not followed by an extra blank line.
+The message body, if present, is not followed by an extra blank line, but immediately by the next response, which corresponds to the order the requests were received (8.1.2.2).